Heroes-Academy/OOP_Fall2016/docs/source/exercises/intro_object_exercises.rst

     #          x += y
     # is the same as
     #          x = x + y

+    ### for physics

+    upforce = 0 # should be some number, maybe from bouncing or jumping

+    gravity = 9.8 # is positive because 0 is the top and we want it to fall down downforce = gravity * box_info.mass

-    gravity = 9.8
+    totalforce = downforce+upforce
-    acceleration = gravity / box_info.mass
+    acceleration = totalforce / box_info.mass

+    ### update speeds and locations
-    box_info.speedy += gravity
+    box_info.speedy += acceleration
+    box_info.y += box_info.speedy

 Play with different values of gravity.
-Also, play with different values of mass.

 Exercise 3
 **********

 Let's add a function into our class so that it can draw itself.

 .. code-block:: python